DavidUCSD/cse15l-lab-reports/FInal Lab Report.md

 19. It will ask you about the Bahamas-History from earlier and also ask to find another country that has a certain amount of files
 20. The country I picked was Italy.

-The skill demo required me to use commands that I was unfamilar with and forced me to use them which showed me hwo it is it used in a more or less real life situation, aka, the skill demo.
+The skill demo required me to use commands that I was unfamilar with and forced me to use them which showed me how it is it used in a more or less real life situation, aka, the skill demo.